Coronavirus disease (COVID-19): What parents should know

 If your child isn’t displaying any symptoms such as a fever or cough – and unless a public health advisory or other relevant warning or official advice has been issued affecting your child’s school – it’s best to keep your child in class.

 Instead of keeping children out of school, teach them good hand and respiratory hygiene practices for school and elsewhere, like frequent handwashing (see below), covering cough or sneeze with a flexed elbow or tissue, then throwing away the tissue into a closed bin, not touching their eyes, mouths or noses if they haven’t properly washed their hands.

 What precautions should I take for my family if we travel?

-Anyone planning a trip should always follow local and national guidance on whether it is advisable to travel.
-Those travelling should check the advisory for their destination for any restrictions on entry, quarantine requirements on entry, or other relevant travel advice.
-Follow the same personal protection measures during travel as you would at home.
+Anyone planning a trip overseas should always check the travel advisory for their destination country for any restrictions on entry, quarantine requirements on entry, or other relevant travel advice.

 In addition to taking standard travel precautions, and in order to avoid being quarantined or denied re-entry into your home country, you are also advised to check the latest COVID-19 update on the International Air Transport Association website, which includes a list of countries and restriction measures.